-Last year, the Internal Revenue Service issued more than 111 million tax refunds, with the average check amounting to $2,869.
+Last year, the Internal Revenue Service (IRS) issued more than 126 million tax refunds to 74% of filers, with the average check amounting to $2,549.
 We won’t get into the debate about the pros and cons of receiving tax refunds.
 Instead, let’s look at some savvy ways to handle that windfall.

-Here are five smart things to do with your tax refund:
+Here are five things you could do with your tax refund:

-Remember, though, the IRS has a list of rules, limits, and qualifications regarding charitable deductions.
-If you’re unsure, consider talking to a financial advisor for more detail.
+When it comes to other charitable donations, such as securities and donor-advised funds, remember the IRS has a list of rules, limits, and qualifications.
+If you’re unsure, consider talking to a financial or tax advisor for more detail.

-There are a couple of ways to look at this.
-Work-related classes can pay future dividends.
-Look for classes that can help you increase your earning potential, especially for millennials and Gen Z, but even for Gen X, who still have a good decade or more to go before retirement.
+There are a couple ways to look at this.
+Work-related classes can play a role in your career.
+Look for classes that can help you increase your earning potential, especially for millennials and Gen Z—but even for Gen X, who still have a good decade or more to go before retirement.
 Depending on how you file, work-related education may be eligible for a tax write-off.

-Not all investments in yourself need to be work-related.
+Not all investments in yourself need to be work related.
 You could take a class that improves another part of your life.
-Fitness classes, cooking classes, art workshops, and spiritual retreats are all investments in yourself.
+Fitness classes, cooking classes, art workshops, and spiritual retreats are all ways to pursue self-improvement.

 Listen, we get it.
 We’re all drawn by the bling.
 But don’t let that shiny, bright object consume your whole refund, or worse, actually put you in debt.
 It’s completely fine and even healthy to treat yourself.
 But don’t go overboard.
 It’s like when you were a kid and a parent said you had to finish your veggies before you got dessert.

 Once you’ve taken care of the necessities—including saving for the future—it’s okay to indulge in a bit of travel, some new shoes, or whatever feeds your “sweet tooth.”